Bhuvan Bam: Career

-Bam launched his internet career in uploading a video in which he lampooned a news reporter who asked a woman insensitive questions regarding the death of her son due to the Kashmir floods.
+Bam launched his internet career by uploading a video in which he mocked a news reporter who asked a woman insensitive questions regarding the death of her son due to the Kashmir floods.
 The video went viral in Pakistan, inspiring Bam to create his own YouTube channel in June 2015.

 BB Ki Vines

-BB Ki Vines is a YouTube channel whose 2–12 minute videos depict the life of an urban teenager, and his whimsical conversations with his friends and family – all played by Bam himself.
+BB Ki Vines is a YouTube channel whose 2 to 12 minutes videos depict the life of an urban teenager, and his whimsical conversations with his friends and family – all played by Bam himself.

 He is known for playing characters like Bhuvan (a fictionalised version of himself), Banchoddas, Sameer Fuddi, Titu Mama, Babloo, Janki, Mrs. Verma, Adrak Baba, Mr. Hola, Papa Maakichu, Detective Mangloo, Dr. Sehgal and Babli Sir (also known as Angry Masterji).

-The videos were filmed using a front camera on a phone by Bam himself.
+The videos were filmed using a front-facing camera on a phone by Bam himself.
 He originally uploaded his videos to Facebook, and then moved to YouTube.